andreagiussani/2023-python-iulm/README.md

 # Metodi e strumenti per l'analisi della comunicazione

 ## Speaker info
-This webinar is held by Andrea Giussani, Academic Fellow in COmputer Science at Bocconi University, and Data Scientist at Cloud Academy.
+This webinar is held by Andrea Giussani, Academic Fellow in Computer Science at Bocconi University, and Data Scientist at Cloud Academy.
-You can reach him out either at [:email:](andrea.giussani@unibocconi.it) or on [Linkedin](https://it.linkedin.com/in/andrea-giussani-764816148?trk=public_profile_samename_mini-profile_title)
+You can reach him out either at [:email:](andrea.giussani@unibocconi.it) or on Linkedin [:zap:](https://it.linkedin.com/in/andrea-giussani-764816148?trk=public_profile_samename_mini-profile_title)

 ## Repository Structure
 You will find:
- - a `data` folder containing the data used in this course;
+ - a `class_material` folder containing the class material used in this course;
+ - a `extra_material` folder containing extra material from which you might benefit from;

 ## Setting Up the Google Colab Environment

 The Google Colab is a product from Google Research which allows